On the road again: Travelers emerge in time for Thanksgiving

 “We did not travel last year because of COVID restrictions and all,” Reedy said.
 “But you know, we’re confident enough … with the vaccine and where things are now with the virus that, you know, we felt comfortable traveling.”

-AP staff writers Ted Shaffrey, Terry Chea and Seth Wenig in Newark, New Jersey, contributed to this report.
+AP staff writers Ted Shaffrey and Seth Wenig in Newark, New Jersey, Terry Chea in Alameda, Calif., Brian Skoloff in Phoenix and Thomas Peipert in Denver contributed to this report.

 David Koenig can be reached at twitter.com/airlinewriter